There are initial studies on the therapeutic effect of cannabinoid drugs in terms of a specific positive effect on ADHD symptoms.

 5. CBD-containing cannabis extract for ASD, anxiety and ADHD¶

-One study treated a small group of ASD sufferers with a CBD-enriched cannabis extract.
+One study treated a small group of people with ADHD with a CBD-enriched cannabis extract.
 The CBD to THC content was 75 to 1.
-Almost all those affected showed improvements after 6 to 9 months, with ADHD symptoms often improving.
-The improvements were most pronounced in the non-epileptic patients.
+Almost all people with ADHD showed improvements after 6 to 9 months, with ADHD symptoms often improving.
+The improvements were most pronounced in the non-epileptic persons with ADHD.

 A review reports positive effects of cannabidiol in ADHD

-A single dose showed no change in ADHD or attention symptoms in mice, but a reduction in anxiety symptoms.
+A single dose showed no change in ADHD or attention symptoms in mice, but did show a reduction in anxiety symptoms.

 6. Cannabis treatment for tic disorders¶

 A small study looked at the treatment of tic disorders with cannabis.
-In 85% of those affected, there was a 60% improvement in tics, in 55% an improvement in comorbidities (most frequently OCB / OCD, ADHD and sleep disorders) and in 93% an improvement in quality of life.
-The effects were assessed as long-term.
-Half of those affected reported side effects, although their severity was considered tolerable.
+An improvement in tics of 60% was found in 85% of people with ADHD, an improvement in comorbidities (most frequently OCB / OCD, ADHD and sleep disorders) in 55% and an improvement in quality of life in 93%.
+The effects were considered to be long-term.
+Half of the people with ADHD reported side effects, although their severity was judged to be tolerable.
 THC-rich strains seemed to work better.

 Tic disorders share a genetic basis with ADHD.